Fayetteville, North Carolina: Public schools

-Cumberland County Schools' headquarters are located in Fayetteville, and the schools serve all cities and towns of the county.
+Cumberland County Schools' headquarters are located in Fayetteville.
 CCS operates a total of 87 schools: 53 elementary schools, 16 middle schools, 15 high schools and 9 Alternative and Specialty schools, including 1 year-round classical, 1 evening academy, 1 web academy and 2 special schools.
 Cumberland County Schools is the fourth-largest school system in the state and 78th-largest in the country.

+Cumberland County Schools serves most areas of Fayetteville for grades PK-12.
+The Department of Defense Education Activity (DoDEA) operates public schools on Fort Bragg for PK-8, but for high school Fort Bragg students attend local public schools in their respective counties.